Museum of Contemporary Art Cleveland: 1996–2018

 In 1996 Jill Snyder assumed the position of museum's executive director.
 Snyder's involvement guided the museum's reputation and financial growth as in 2002 she initiated the rebranding from Cleveland Centre for Contemporary Art to the Museum of Contemporary Art Cleveland.
 Snyder's development of the moCa predominantly manifest in support of the organisation's relocation to Cleveland's Uptown.
 The Uptown cultural district of Cleveland borders Case Western Reserve University and the Cleveland Institute of Art.
 In 2011 Snyder reiterated the intention to return the museum to Euclid Avenue and on the 8th of October the newest iteration of the moCa was opened.
 The $27.2 million building on the intersection of Mayfield Road retains a similar gallery scale to past Cleveland Playhouse Complex.
 In 2018 the Museum of Contemporary Art rebranded their acronym from MOCA to moCa to reflect their contemporary art ethos by drawing focus to the uppercase “c”.

 2020

-In response to the Coronavirus disease 2019 and the ongoing international 2019-20 coronavirus pandemic the Museum of Contemporary Art Cleveland has remained closed since the 16th March 2020.
+In response to the Coronavirus disease 2019 and the ongoing international 2019-20 coronavirus pandemic the Museum of Contemporary Art Cleveland was closed on the 16th March 2020, but reopened in the fall of 2020.